BlockSigner/cove/site/content/french/careers/sales-development-representative.md

 - A company culture of transparency and self-responsibility
 - Flexibility in the organisation of your working time, place of work and your devices
 - Office in the heart of Zurich within 2 mins walking distance from the lake

-Our Head of People, Johanna, is happy to answer your questions: johanna@skribble.com

 {{% /markdown %}}
 {{< /content >}}